StanfordVL/iGibson/docs/examples_render.rst

 Use the mesh renderer to render to tensor
 --------------------------------------------

-You can use gibson's mesh renderer to render to a pytorch tensor, and it is extremely fast.
-Pytorch installation is required (otherwise, gibson simulator is not dependent on pytorch.)
+You can use iGibson's mesh renderer to render to a pytorch tensor, and it is extremely fast.
+Pytorch installation is required (otherwise, iGibson's simulator is not dependent on pytorch.)

 The code can be found in `examples/demo/mesh_renderer_example.py`.